|

 And since we can't come out and say it, we have Keith with his 51 years (are you sure that's all you are?) of experience to read our minds.
 What would we do without him?
 Yes, no one would have called Bill Clinton a socialist if he had taken over 2 of the Big 3 automakers.
 No one was throwing that word around over Hillarycare—were they?
 Or are you going to argue that Bill Clinton was the first black president?

 Say what?
 I think we've covered Keith's ability to decide that everything BUT racist rhetoric is racist rhetoric, as long as it is part of opposition to Obama.
 But what the HECK does that last sentence even mean?
 Did you pick that up on the lifeless fringes of society?
-I suppose in a Mad Hatter world where calling someone who takes over entire industries a socialist must be a cover for latent racism; the real socialist would be someone who does NOT transfer wealth or assets to the government?

 "Us all," who, paleface?
 Everybody does it is the oldest dodge in the psychological book, bud.
 Talk about your white guilt.
 But this seems to go beyond that a little.